 The yearbook is an amazing book, with many great highlights of their year.
 The team that put the book together worked as if it were a community service project doing their best to include all students and community members.

 Please see Tammy Lyons in the computer lab for an order form, or call and speak to Anna in the office ASAP as there are very few left.
 Yearbooks will be in shortly.
-They will be distributed at the open house, May 21st along with the book dedication.
+They will be distributed at the Student Showcase in May along with the book dedication.

 LHS Weekly Bulletin

 Monday, February 24, 2020 thru Friday January 28, 2020

 Mon.
 Feb.
 24 th 3:30 pm Dismissal

 Think you’re one of the best athletes on campus?
 Prove it Track meeting after